-(2) The county department of social services has made diligent efforts to place the juvenile permanently with a parent or relative or in a guardianship or adoptive placement.

-- There are compelling reasons why it is not in the best interest of the juvenile to be placed permanently with a parent or relative or in a guardianship or adoptive placement. - (4) APPLA is the best permanency plan for the juvenile. - (d) When APPLA is the juvenile's permanent plan, the court shall, after questioning the juvenile, make written findings addressing the juvenile's desired permanency outcome."
+- (c) If the court finds each of the following conditions applies, the court shall approve Another Planned Permanent Living Arrangement (APPLA) as the juvenile's primary permanent plan: - (1) The juvenile is 16 or 17 years old. - (2) The county department of social services has made diligent efforts to place the juvenile permanently with a parent or relative or in a guardianship or adoptive placement. - (3) Compelling reasons exist that it is not in the best interest of the juvenile to be placed permanently with a parent or relative or in a guardianship or adoptive placement. - (4) APPLA is the best permanency plan for the juvenile. - (d) If the court approves APPLA as the juvenile's permanent plan, the court shall, after questioning the juvenile, make written findings addressing the juvenile's desired permanency outcome."